 Risks and Safety

 The North American Free Trade Agreement (NAFTA) was designed to improve trade throughout Canada, the U.S., and Mexico.
 One of the side effects of NAFTA was improved regulations to prevent health fraud across all borders.
 This essentially ensures that you are receiving safe, trusted treatment throughout Mexico.
-Any risks that may come with treatment are the same regardless of location.
+Any risks that may come with medical professional treatment are the same regardless of location.

 Many also have general safety concerns about Tijuana and Mexico, but the area is ultimately as safe as anywhere else.
 You should obviously take precautions the way that you would when traveling to any unfamiliar city, but Tijuana itself does not present any outsized risk.
 Be kind to locals, stay aware of your surroundings, and ask for help when you need it.